 - 1 cup fresh parsley, chopped

-- Add the cooking liquid and soy sauce.
-Using a wooden spoon or rubber spatula, scrape up any brown bits clinging to the bottom of the pot.
-Bring to a boil, reduce heat to medium and simmer, uncovered, for 20 minutes.
+- Bring to a boil, reduce heat to medium and simmer, uncovered, for 30 minutes.
 Taste for seasoning and add more salt and pepper if you like.

-- Stir in the steak and peas.
-Remove from the heat, cover, and let sit for 5 minutes to warm the steak and cook the peas.
+- Stir in the peas.
+Remove from the heat, cover, and let sit for 5 minutes to cook the peas.

 - Remove the bay leaves, top with fresh parsley, and serve.

 As indicated in the recipe, I typically use a combination of carrots, celery, mushrooms, and green peas in this soup.
 But, you can use whatever veggies you have or whatever veggies you like.
 Potatoes, green beans, bell peppers, zucchini or yellow squash, broccoli or cauliflower are delicious in there.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.